Saponite: Occurrence

 celadonite, chlorite, native copper, epidote, orthoclase, dolomite, calcite and quartz.

 Saponite is found in Ząbkowice Śląskie in Silesia, Svärdsjö in Dalarna, Sweden and in Cornwall, UK.
-The soap stone of Cornwall is used in the porcelain factory.
+The soapstone of Cornwall is used in the porcelain factory.
 Saponite is also found in the "dark rims" of chondrules in carbonaceous chondrites and seen as a sign of aqueous alteration.
 Europe's largest primary diamond deposit, Lomonosov, in the Primorsky District of Arkhangelsk Oblast is an area of intensive accumulation and storage of saponite at the tailings.

 Application

 The forecasted mass of saponite to be discharged into the tailings of diamond ore processing makes up millions of tons.
 Worryingly, when macro- and micro-components are found in non-hazardous concentrations, fewer efforts are put into the environmental management of the tailings, though technogenic sediments offer prospects for reuse and valorization beyond their traditional disposal.
 Saponite is a demonstrative example of the tailings constituent that is often left unfairly mistreated.

 Electrochemical separation helps to obtain modified saponite-containing products with high smectite-group minerals concentrations, lower mineral particles size, more compact structure, and greater surface area.
 These characteristics open possibilities for the manufacture of high-quality ceramics and heavy-metal sorbents from saponite-containing products.

 Furthermore, tail grinding occurs during the preparation of the raw material for ceramics; this waste reprocessing is of high importance for the use of clay pulp as a neutralizing agent, as fine particles are required for the reaction.
-Experiments on the Histosol deacidification with the alkaline clay slurry demonstrated that neutralization with the average pH level of 7.1 is reached at 30% of the pulp added and an experimental site with perennial grasses proved the efficacy of the technique.
+Experiments on the histosol deacidification with the alkaline clay slurry demonstrated that neutralization with an average pH of 7.1 is reached at 30% of the pulp added and an experimental site with perennial grasses proved the efficacy of the technique.
 Moreover, the reclamation of disturbed lands is an integral part of the social and environmental responsibility of the mining company and this scenario addresses the community necessities at both local and regional levels.

 Synthetic saponites have defined chemical composition and reactive surface and serve as a substitute for zeolites.
 In contrast to the pores in zeolites, saponites have a larger layer spacing and can also be used as catalysts for larger organic molecules, e.g. in polymerization, isomerization and cracking.